 It’s about wandering the streets aimlessly, cup of coffee in hand, and learning more about what a place has to offer, whether you’ve been there for 25 minutes or 25 years.
 Coffee helps us chart the geography of our cities.
 It’s about seeing those cities with fresh eyes, as visitors or long-time residents, and trying to understand what makes them tick.

-Twice a year, January and September.
+Twice a year, Spring and Fall.

 160 pages, 8.5 x 11 inches.